openresty/lua-nginx-module/README.markdown

 Matches the `subject` string using the Perl-compatible regular expression `regex` with the optional `options`.

 Only the first occurrence of the match is returned, or `nil` if no match is found.
+In case of fatal errors, like seeing bad `UTF-8` sequences in `UTF-8` mode, a Lua exception will be raised.

 When a match is found, a Lua table `captures` is returned, where `captures[0]` holds the whole substring being matched, and `captures[1]` holds the first parenthesized subpattern's capturing, `captures[2]` the second, and so on.
 Here's some examples: